EXP-code/EXP-docs/intro/overview.rst

 phase-space data using an adaptive basis made from a halo model of your choice.
 A more detailed example is provided in the :ref:`How to generate coefficients from phase-space snapshots<making-coefficients>` page.
 This is just the surface.
-EXp and pyEXP provide many powerful features for learning about the dynamical details of your simulations, including:
+EXP and pyEXP provide many powerful features for learning about the dynamical details of your simulations, including: